AdamGrzonkowski/AspNetCore_SPA/README.md

 * List my tasks
 * Add new task
 * Edit / Delete Tasks
+* Possibility to toggle between completed and not completed tasks
+* Auto-generated documentation of API

 Requirements to be met:
 1. Use Typescript.
-2. Use simple collection as in-memory database.
+2. Use in-memory database.
 3. Make sure you have validation in place.
 4. Write some unit tests.